xanderdunn/kube-state-rs/README.md

 - Permanent: In this case some other replica will eventually be chosen.
 Ideally a liveness and readiness check would fail and Kubernetes would replace this node.
 - Hardware: A node's hardware dies.
 Leader election should find another node to continue operation.
 - Network: If a node experiences a network failure, a new leader will eventually be chosen.
 - Response: Imagine a situation where etcd returns stale data on a particular node.
 We iterate through our nodes ever few minutes and make sure

 ### TODO
 - Fix test_not_overwriting_labels
-- Split the iteration of nodes across `num_replicas`.
-Use `chunk` to handle the situation where `num_replicas` > `num_nodes`.
+- Partition node iteration across `num_replicas`.
+Handle the situation where `num_replicas` > `num_nodes`.
+Use `chunks`.
 - Increase `num_replicas` > 1 in the tests
 - Namespace the ConfigMap names.
 They could all start with `label_storage.`
 - Split the storage and restoring into two separate processes